The Merseybeats were a Liverpool band formed in the late 1950s by today’s interviewee Tony Crane plus Billy Kinsley, David Elias and Frank Sloane.

-In 1962, the quartet became teenage residents of the legendary Cavern Club in Liverpool and suddenly found themselves playing almost all days and nights of the week alongside The Beatles who were doing their gigs at The Cavern since 1961.
+The quartet’s sound was significantly influenced by the American duo The Everly Brothers and, as they became teenage residents of the legendary Cavern Club in Liverpool in 1962, they suddenly found themselves playing almost all days and nights of the week alongside The Beatles who had been doing their gigs at The Cavern since 1961.

-And then they reached for the stars with the hit single It’s Love That Really Counts in 1963 and they shot for the moon in 1964 with the smashing success of their million-selling single I Think Of You that scored them their first gold disc.
+And then they reached for the stars with the hit single It’s Love That Really Counts in 1963 and they shot for the moon in 1964 with the smashing success of their million-selling single I Think Of You which scored them their first gold disc.

 Well, that’s true, yeah, she said that she and her sister would go and find some groups in Liverpool, in the early 1960s.
 That was nice.
 That was fabulous.
 I was delighted.

 How do you feel when you hear one of your songs playing on the radio?

 Oh yeah, it’s great, it’s fabulous, especially here where I am now in Wirral which is part of the Merseyside, anyway, so the local radio stations like Radio Merseyside often play our hits and talk about things and give advice to people and everything, which is really good.
 And when we do I Think Of You on stage, we dedicate it to the crowd, to the audience, and thank them for coming along, and we dedicate the song to them.
 I always say to people to keep supporting oldie shows, and so The Merseybeats come along, we dedicate I Think Of You to them.